KevinBockelandt/notoire/README.md

-:NotoireOpenIndex ------------ | Open the index note :NotoireOpenLink ------------- | Open link under cursor :NotoirePrevNote ------------- | Go back to the previously opened note :NotoireCreateNote ----------- | Create a new note :NotoireCreateLink ----------- | Create a link to a new or existing note using visual selection as text link :NotoireCreateEmptyLink ------ | Create a link with empty text to a new or existing note :NotoireNextLink ------------- | Go to the next link in the note
+:NotoireOpenIndex ------------ | Open the index note :NotoireOpenLink ------------- | Open link under cursor :NotoirePrevNote ------------- | Go back to the previously opened note :NotoireCreateNote ----------- | Create a new note from visual selection and place link :NotoireCreateEmptyNote ------ | Create a new empty note :NotoireCreateLink ----------- | Create a link to a new or existing note using visual selection as text link :NotoireCreateEmptyLink ------ | Create a link with empty text to a new or existing note :NotoireNextLink ------------- | Go to the next link in the note